Propeller: Early developments

-The principle employed in using a screw propeller is derived from sculling.
+The principle employed in using a screw propeller is derived from stern sculling.
 In sculling, a single blade is moved through an arc, from side to side taking care to keep presenting the blade to the water at the effective angle.
 The innovation introduced with the screw propeller was the extension of that arc through more than 360° by attaching the blade to a rotating shaft.
-Propellers can have a single blade, but in practice there are nearly always more than one so as to balance the forces involved.
+Propellers can have a single blade, but in practice there is nearly always more than one so as to balance the forces involved.

-The origin of the screw propeller starts at least as early as Archimedes (c.
+The origin of the screw propeller starts with the first records of a water screw, or screw pump, dates back to Ancient Mesopotamia, a cuneiform inscription of Assyrian King Sennacherib (704–681 BC) describes casting water screws in bronze.
+This is consistent with classical author Strabo, who describes the Hanging Gardens as watered by screws.
+Later, Archimedes (c.
 287 – c.
-212 BC), who used a screw to lift water for irrigation and bailing boats, so famously that it became known as Archimedes' screw.
+212 BC) used a screw to lift water for irrigation and bailing boats, so famously that it became known as Archimedes' screw.
 It was probably an application of spiral movement in space (spirals were a special study of Archimedes) to a hollow segmented water-wheel used for irrigation by Egyptians for centuries.
+Later, modern propeller designs usually began with truncating a long screw at the tip.

-A flying toy, the bamboo-copter, was enjoyed in China beginning around 320 AD.
-Later, Leonardo da Vinci adopted the screw principle to drive his theoretical helicopter, sketches of which involved a large canvas screw overhead.
+Additionally, a flying toy, the bamboo-copter, was enjoyed in China beginning around 320 AD.

 In 1661, Toogood and Hays proposed using screws for waterjet propulsion, though not as a propeller.
 Robert Hooke in 1681 designed a horizontal watermill which was remarkably similar to the Kirsten-Boeing vertical axis propeller designed almost two and a half centuries later in 1928; two years later Hooke modified the design to provide motive power for ships through water.
 In 1693 a Frenchman by the name of Du Quet invented a screw propeller which was tried in 1693 but later abandoned.
 In 1752, the Academie des Sciences in Paris granted Burnelli a prize for a design of a propeller-wheel.
 At about the same time, the French mathematician Alexis-Jean-Pierre Paucton suggested a water propulsion system based on the Archimedean screw.
-In 1771, steam-engine inventor James Watt in a private letter suggested using "spiral oars" to propel boats, although he did not use them with his steam engines, or ever implement the idea.
+In 1771, the steam-engine inventor James Watt in a private letter suggested using "spiral oars" to propel boats, although he did not use them with his steam engines or ever implement the idea.